nachomirsol/frontendMasters/javascript-thp/readme.md

 Thats not so great because we call the function increment every time for each returned object.
 Each time we create a new user, we make space in our computer's memory.
-Ideally we could store all that functions in a single object
+Ideally we could store all that functions in a single object.

+We call the execution context when we run a function, all the space to run the functions code, with its own or local memory.
+The return the object out to global constant setted in memory we use the "return"

 ```javascript
 function userCreator(name, score) {